Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Abstract

 \section{Abstract}

-Quantum computers are operated by external driving fields, such as lasers, microwaves or conduction lines, that execute logical operations on multi-qubit registers, leaving the system in a pure state.
-However, the drive and the logical system might become correlated in such a way that, after tracing out the degrees of freedom of the drive, the purity of the output state will never be achieved without quantum error correction.
-In this study, we address this issue by providing upper and lower bounds on the fidelity associated with a driven quantum logical system performing a target quantum operation.
-These bounds have implications on the energy required to perform quantum computation and can be thus related to quantum speed limit arguments about the existence of a minimal computation time imposed by quantum mechanics principles.
-We apply these bounds to the Jaynes-Cummings model, so as to provide results that extend the already-known literature about the minimum amount of energy required for quantum computation.
+Quantum computers are operated by external driving fields, such as lasers, microwaves or transmission lines, that execute logical operations on multi-qubit registers, leaving the system in a pure state.
+However, the drive and the logical system might become correlated in such a way that, after tracing out the degrees of freedom of the driving field, the output state will not be pure.
+Previous works have pointed out that the resulting error scales inversely with the energy of the drive, thus imposing a limit on the energy-efficiency of quantum computing.
+In this study, focusing on the Jaynes-Cummings model, we show how the same scaling can be seen as a consequence of two competing phenomena: the entanglement-induced error, which grows with time, and a minimal time for computation imposed by quantum speed limits.
+This evidence is made possible by quantifying, at any time, the computation error via the spectral radius associated to the density operator of the logical qubit.
+Moreover, we also prove that, in order to attain a given target state at a chosen fidelity, it is energetically more efficient to perform a single driven evolution of the logical qubits rather than to split the computation in sub-routines, each operated by a dedicated pulse.